Getting Started

 This will determine which API endpoint is used and how the API return will be handled internally by the library.

-More specifically, we need to set a Document
+More specifically, we need to set a Product

 class as the first parameter of the parse